 Safety case

 A fundamental aspect of radioactive waste handling is knowledge about the risks connected with the waste and to have a strategy for how to handle, transport and finally safely store it in accordance with national regulation and international recommendations.
-As the waste is classified based on level of radioactivity and other factors, different schemes for different waste types is needed.
+As the waste is classified based on level of radioactivity and other factors, different schemes for different waste types are needed.

-- Operation of several types of nuclear facilities (Final repository for Low and Intermediate level waste (LILW) and Interim storage for spent nuclear fuel).
+1. Operation of several types of nuclear facilities (Final repository for Low and Intermediate level waste (LILW) and Interim storage for spent nuclear fuel).

-To establish and uphold a safety analysis report (SAR) in accordance with national regulation and international recommendation for unique nuclear facilities for almost 40 years has resulted in incomparable experiences regarding back-end facilities, this also includes the planed future facilities such as an encapsulation facility and a deep geological repository (DGR). - Safety after closure of a repository.
+Establishing and upholding a safety analysis report (SAR) in accordance with nationals regulation and international recommendation for unique nuclear facilities for almost 40 years has resulted in incomparable experience in back-end facilities, including planned future facilities such as an encapsulation facility and a deep geological repository (DGR).

 – multiple safety functions,